Call us now:

 How does the Land Code in Thailand deal with land abandonment and forfeiture of rights?

-Article 6 states that abandonment of land for more than 10 years (for title deeds) or 5 years (for certificates of use) may result in the loss of rights by court order.
-This provision is intended to prevent speculation or hoarding of unused land.
+Article 6 states that a court may order the loss of rights when an owner abandons land for more than 10 years (for title deeds) or 5 years (for certificates of use).
+This provision aims to prevent speculation or hoarding of unused land.

 Article 32 also authorizes the Director General to order the eviction of occupants who have not complied with the guidelines and are not in compliance with the standards of use.